NBL Best Sixth Man Award

 The National Basketball League Best Sixth Man is an annual National Basketball League (NBL) award given since the 1996 NBL season to the best performing reserve player of the regular season.
-At the season's end, each club nominates one player for the award with the head coach, one assistant coach and the team captain then voting in a 3-2-1 format (3 votes being indicative of the most deserving).
+As of the 2023–24 season, the head coach, assistant coach and captain of each team vote for the Sixth Man of the Year.
 Voters are not allowed to vote for players from their own team.